carterenyi/emviz/paper.md

 # Acknowledgements

-The project was partially funded by the American Council of Learned Societies (ACLS).
+The project was funded by the American Council of Learned Societies (ACLS) and the National Endowment for the Humanities (NEH).

 # References